-Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY It was revealed during the site visit that approximately 40% of students complete the evaluation questionnaires.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response It was revealed during the site visit that approximately 40% of students complete the evaluation questionnaires.
 Perhaps, employing a strategy further encouraging the students to complete the evaluation, would mitigate this.
 For example, a strategy followed by some other institutions is to allow students to see their final marks earlier, provided they had completed the questionnaire for the relevant course.
 The student survey is anonymous, and it is conducted before the examinations period.
 The purpose of this survey is to gather useful feedback concerning the performance of the teaching staff, content/structure of the program and its modules, and the OUC eLearning platform.
 It is a useful recommendation to try to increase completion rates without making it mandatory for students.
-Choose level of compliance: Certification recognition in foreign countries, e.g., Greece, can be quite challenging and time-consuming which may negatively affect both student satisfaction and employability, but also prospective students' interest in the program.
+Compliance No comments.
+Certification recognition in foreign countries, e.g., Greece, can be quite challenging and time-consuming which may negatively affect both student satisfaction and employability, but also prospective students' interest in the program.
 A marketing strategy targeted to these international students, highlighting the program's long-term benefits, could mitigate this issue.
 The OUC is a public university; hence its degree titles are recognized in Europe.
 It can be time-consuming to seek degree recognition in Greece for instance, but the relevant process is now expedited.
-Choose level of compliance:
+Compliance No comments.